MuonMC/muon-mappings/CONVENTIONS.md

 ## Consistency

 Consistency is important as it makes code more readable and names easier to memorize.
-When possible, use terms that are present in other Quilt Mappings names, in libraries used by Minecraft, or in vanilla strings.
+When possible, use terms that are present in other Muon Mappings names, in libraries used by Minecraft, or in vanilla strings.
 The rest of this section lists common names and name patterns you should use.

 ### Ticks and updates